PHYSICIAN ASSISTANT STUDIES

 The PA profession is rooted in history as a creative solution to physician shortages.
 Dr. Eugene Stead of the Duke University Medical Center developed the profession in the mid-1960s as a way to fast-track U.S. Navy corpsmen who had received substantial medical training during their military preparation into primary care to meet the needs of this national shortage of providers.

 Physician Assistants provide high quality, cost-effective healthcare and are productive members of the health care team.
-The physician assistant profession is in a continued growth pattern with an estimated increase of 30 percent by 2020 (U.S. Bureau of Labor Statistics Occupational Outlook Handbook).

 The Department of Physician Assistant Studies at Mercyhurst University is at the forefront of education for PAs; it emphasizes professional excellence and leadership through a 24-month program.
 In addition, the PA program educates Mercyhurst students to become advocates of just practices, policies and standards in the profession, while teaching them to promote the right to good healthcare in society.